Skip to main content

 by Andrew Miller - Fiction, Historical Fiction

-In a village deep in the English countryside, two neighboring couples begin the day.
-Local doctor Eric Parry commences his rounds in the village while his pregnant wife, Irene, wanders the rooms of their old house, mulling over the space that has grown between the two of them.
-On the farm nearby lives Irene’s mirror image: witty but troubled Rita Simmons is also expecting.
+December 1962: In a village deep in the English countryside, two neighboring couples begin the day.
+Local doctor Eric Parry commences his rounds in the village, while his pregnant wife, Irene, wanders the rooms of their old house, mulling over the space that has grown between the two of them.
+On the farm nearby lives witty but troubled Rita Simmons, who is also expecting.
 She spends her days trying on the idea of being a farmer’s wife, but her head still swims with images of a raucous past that her husband, Bill, prefers to forget.
 When Rita and Irene meet across the bare field between their houses, a clock starts.
-There is still affection in both their homes; neither marriage has yet to be abandoned.
-But when the ordinary cold of December gives way, so do the secret resentments harbored in all four lives.
+When the ordinary cold of December gives way --- ushering in violent blizzards of the harshest winter in living memory --- so do the secret resentments harbored in all four lives.